-If you have any SEN concerns regarding your child, our Academy has a designated Special Educational Needs and Disability Coordinator (SENDCo), Mr D Carmichael, who can be contacted on 01366 728333 or email@example.com.
-Mr Carmichael is supported in his work by Miss S Turner, she can be reached on the same number.
+If you have any SEN concerns regarding your child, our Academy has a designated Special Educational Needs and Disability Coordinator (SENDCo), Miss S Turner, who can be contacted on 01366 728333 or email@example.com.
 Alternatively you can contact Mrs S Walker, the Intervention manager, on the same number.

 What support is available for my child?

 If a pupil has been identified as having a barrier to their learning, additional support will be provided to give them the opportunity to make progress.